 - 1 lemon for zesting

-- 2 tbsp edible dried flowers
+- 2 tablespoons edible dried flowers

 Combos I suggest when you are making a butter board